Doomsday argument: Aspects

 Assume, for simplicity, that the total number of humans who will ever be born is 60 billion (N_{1}), or 6,000 billion (N_{2}).
 If there is no prior knowledge of the position that a currently living individual, X, has in the history of humanity, one may instead compute how many humans were born before X, and arrive at say 59,854,795,447, which would necessarily place X among the first 60 billion humans who have ever lived.

 It is possible to sum the probabilities for each value of N and, therefore, to compute a statistical 'confidence limit' on N. For example, taking the numbers above, it is 99% certain that N is smaller than 6 trillion.

-Note that as remarked above, this argument assumes that the prior probability for N is flat, or 50% for N_{1} and 50% for N_{2} in the absence of any information about X. On the other hand, it is possible to conclude, given X, that N_{2} is more likely than N_{1} if a different prior is used for N. More precisely, Bayes' theorem tells us that P(N|X) = P(X|N)P(N)/P(X), and the conservative application of the Copernican principle tells us only how to calculate P(X|N).
-Taking P(X) to be flat, we still have to assume the prior probability P(N) that the total number of humans is N. If we conclude that N_{2} is much more likely than N_{1} (for example, because producing a larger population takes more time, increasing the chance that a low probability but cataclysmic natural event will take place in that time), then P(X|N) can become more heavily weighted towards the bigger value of N. A further, more detailed discussion, as well as relevant distributions P(N), are given below in the Rebuttals section.
+Note that, as remarked above, this argument assumes that the prior probability for N is flat, or 50% for N_{1} and 50% for N_{2} in the absence of any information about X. On the other hand, it is possible to conclude, given X, that N_{2} is more likely than N_{1} if a different prior is used for N. More precisely, Bayes' theorem tells us that P(N|X) = P(X|N)P(N)/P(X), and the conservative application of the Copernican principle tells us only how to calculate P(X|N).
+Taking P(X) to be flat, we still have to assume the prior probability P(N) that the total number of humans is N. If we conclude that N_{2} is much more likely than N_{1} (for example, because producing a larger population takes more time, increasing the chance that a low probability but cataclysmic natural event will take place in that time), then P(X|N) can become more heavily weighted towards the bigger value of N. A further, more detailed discussion, as well as relevant distributions P(N), are given below in the Counterarguments section.

 The doomsday argument does not say that humanity cannot or will not exist indefinitely.
 It does not put any upper limit on the number of humans that will ever exist nor provide a date for when humanity will become extinct.
 An abbreviated form of the argument does make these claims, by confusing probability with certainty.
 However, the actual conclusion for the version used above is that there is a 95% chance of extinction within 9,120 years and a 5% chance that some humans will still be alive at the end of that period.
 (The precise numbers vary among specific doomsday arguments.)